Mr. Joseph V. Wakeley

 He is a member of the Michigan Association of County Treasurers and served as the group's president in 1996.
 He was a 25-year member of the AuSable River International Canoe Marathon (ARICM) committee, serving as its president twice.

-Mike Gardiner said that that Mr. Wakeley helped many elderly people with their income taxes at no charge, and in 1999, after the state turned over property foreclosures for delinquent taxes to counties, he and his deputy worked tirelessly to help the county's people remain in their homes by developing alternatives to help them finance their way out of trouble.
+Mike Gardiner said that Mr. Wakeley has helped many elderly people with their income taxes at no charge, and in 1999, after the state turned over property foreclosures for delinquent taxes to counties, he and his deputy worked tirelessly to help the county's people remain in their homes by developing alternatives to assist them in financing their way out of trouble.

-He is a committee member of Project Rising Tide, an initiative of the Michigan Economic Development Corporation that provides at-risk communities with the tools they need to design and build a successful economic framework.
-He also assists the Beaver Creek/Grayling Townships Joint Utility Authority, which helps provide energy for new projects in the county, including a water/sewer district along the East Four-Mile Road corridor to the new Arauco particle board factory.
+He is a committee member of Project Rising Tide, an initiative of the Michigan Economic Development Corporation that provides at-risk communities with the tools they need to design and build successful economic frameworks.
+He also assists the Beaver Creek/Grayling Townships Joint Utility Authority, which helps provide energy for new projects in the county, including a water/sewer district along the East Four-Mile Road corridor to the new Arauco particleboard factory.

 He has been a member of the Grayling Rotary and was the recipient of the organization's Paul Harris Fellow Award; he also serves on the board of the Michelson Memorial United Methodist Church.

-His father, Arthur ("Junior") Wakeley, was a Crawford County native, and his mother, Mary Vance, was born in Oscoda County.
+His father, Arthur ("Junior") Wakeley, was a Crawford County native, and his mother, Mary Vance Wakeley, was born in Oscoda County.
 They owned Wakeley's Country Store on North Down River Road, and his mother taught, mostly in country schools in Crawford County, for over 35 years.